 Started in 1997, the Women’s Clothes Closet was created as a project by a student social worker at UW La Crosse.
 Its mission is to provide up-to-date clothing for women entering or re-entering the work force.
-Its primary fundraiser, a fashion show entitled Fashion Cornucopia, is usually on the first Saturday in November.
+Its primary fundraiser, a fashion show entitled Fashion Cornucopia, is the first Saturday in November.

 Throughout the year, the Social Ministry Team and members of Our Savior’s undertake four Lutheran World Relief projects.
 They are Baby Care Kits, Personal Care Kits, School Kits, and Fabric Kits.
 At various times during the year, worksheets for the kits are available in the Narthex.
 Pick up a worksheet and fill it with the items requested and return it to the black dump cart also located in the Narthex.

 - Baby Care Kits are wonderful gifts of Christian love for new mothers all over the world.
 Our knitters make sweaters for the kits each year and we complete the kits with diapers and pins, sleepers, undershirts, washcloths and soap.

 - Personal Care Kits are given out in many situations – earthquakes, floods, refugee camps, and war torn countries.
 Often these people flee their homes with nothing more than the clothing on their backs.
 These kits contain a wash cloth and hand towel, soap, Band-Aids, comb, nail file, and a toothbrush.

 - School Kits are made up during late summer/fall.
 Lutheran World Relief uses these kits that contain notebooks, ruler, pencils and pencil sharpener, erasers, crayons to help school and adult literacy programs.

 Kits for Kids